githubixx/ansible-role-wireguard/README.md

 Now this is basically the same as above BUT now the config says: I want to route EVERY traffic originating from my workstation to the endpoint `controller01.p.domain.tld:51820`.
 If that endpoint can handle the traffic is of course another thing and it's up to you how you configure the endpoint routing ;-)

-You can specify further optional settings (they don't have a default and won't be set if not specified besides `wireguard_allowed_ips` as already mentioned) also per host in `host_vars/` (or in your Ansible hosts file if you like):
+You can specify further optional settings (they don't have a default and won't be set if not specified besides `wireguard_allowed_ips` as already mentioned) also per host in `host_vars/` (or in your Ansible hosts file if you like).
+The values for the following variables are just examples and no defaults (for more information and examples see [wg-quick.8](https://git.zx2c4.com/WireGuard/about/src/tools/man/wg-quick.8)):

 ```
 wireguard_allowed_ips: ""
 wireguard_endpoint: "host1.domain.tld"
 wireguard_persistent_keepalive: "30"
 wireguard_dns: "1.1.1.1"
+wireguard_fwmark: "1234"
+wireguard_mtu: "1492"
+wireguard_table: "5000"
+wireguard_preup: "..."
+wireguard_predown: "..."
 wireguard_postup: "..."
 wireguard_postdown: "..."
 wireguard_save_config: "true"